Gauge Theories and Fiber Bundles: Definitions, Pictures, and Results: Defining bundles

 The space $E$ becomes a \textbf{fiber bundle} (AKA fibre bundle) if each \textbf{fiber over} \textbf{\textit{x}} $\pi^{-1}(x)$, where $x\in M$, is homeomorphic to an \textbf{abstract fiber} (AKA standard fiber, typical fiber, fiber space, fiber) $F$; specifically, we must have the analog of an atlas, a collection of open \textbf{trivializing neighborhoods} $\{U_{i}\}$ that cover $M$, each with a \textbf{local trivialization} , a homeomorphism

 which in a given $\pi^{-1}(x)$ allows us to ignore the first component and consider the last as a homeomorphism

 This property of a bundle is described by calling it \textbf{locally trivial} (AKA a \textbf{local product space} ), and if all of $M$ can be made a trivializing neighborhood, then $E$ is a \textbf{trivial bundle} , i.e. $E\cong M\times F$.
 The topology of a non-trivial bundle can be defined via $E$ itself, or imputed by the local trivializations.
 Note that if $F$ is discrete, then $E$ is a covering space of $M$, and if $M$ is contractible, then $E$ is trivial.
+If $F$ is given additional structure, $f_{i}$ must remain an isomorphism with respect to this structure.